Also known as: leukoderma

 What is vitiligo?

 Vitiligo is a skin condition that is characterized by white patches of skin around the body.
 It’s the result of the skin cells that produce pigment, known as melanocytes, either not producing enough pigment or being destroyed.
-It can affect other parts of the body like hair (becomes white), eye color, or mouth.
+It can affect other parts of the body like hair, eye color, or mouth.

 What causes vitiligo?

-While the exact cause/s are unknown, it appears that genetic and autoimmune (when the body’s immune system mistakenly attacks its own cells) factors probably are involved.
+While the exact cause or causes are unknown, it appears that genetic and autoimmune factors probably are involved.

 What are the symptoms of vitiligo?